1. Start the upgrading process by double clicking on the “ProcessRobotServerSetup-201x.x.xxxx.exe”.

 Password= Password123; Persist Security Info=True; User ID=ProcessRobot; Initial Catalog=ProcessRobotDB; Data Source=RoboServer\SQLEXPRESS;

-3. Next choose the installation destination and hit next.
-The installation will complete.
+8. Next choose the installation destination and hit next.

-4. To verify that everything went well, you have to check if the process is up and running.
+10. To verify that everything went well, you have to check if the Server service is up and running.
 To do so, go to services and seek the ProcessRobot Server service.